xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 found in any compiler textbook, but they work.

 A word about style and efficiency.
-As  you will see, I tend to write programs in  _VERY_  small, easily understood pieces.
+As  you will see, I tend to write programs in  _very_  small, easily understood pieces.
 None of the procedures we'll  be  working with will be more than about 15-20 lines long.
 I'm a fervent devotee  of  the  KISS  (Keep It Simple, Sidney) school of software development.
 I  try  to never